Frequently Asked Questions

 However, like any other relationship it naturally takes time to build, as well as to conclude at the end, and so my way of working allows for this.

-• All I’d recommend is for you to have thought about what you might need or want from therapy, as well as having an idea of your weekly availability.
-Otherwise there’s nothing else just bring yourself.
+• All I’d recommend is for you to have thought about what your main issues are and what might need or want from therapy, as well as having an idea of your weekly availability.
+If you have any questions about me or the therapy then feel free to bring those too, otherwise there’s nothing else just bring yourself.

 So, although I may or may not have direct experience of the specifics of your problem I am most keen to hear from you about your experience of your problem.
 Often, I find that our differences can mean we can discover fresh thoughts and ideas.

 • You can reach me anytime via my contact page or via email.
-I aim to respond within 1 working week.
+I aim to respond within 3 working days.
+You can also contact me via phone but if I don’t answer please leave a voicemail and I’ll get back to you when I’m available.

 • At any point you can decide to stop working with me, though I ask that you give me a month’s notice during which time we can work towards a healthy and positive ending for you.
 If we feel we are not working together, I may be able to refer you to a colleague if you feel this is desired and appropriate.